viperproject/prusti-dev/prusti-interface/README.md

 Prusti-interface
 ================

-Common utilities to interact with the Rust compiler.
+Common utilities to *interface* with the Rust compiler.